shantoroy/shantoroy.github.io/_posts/2021-06-04-intro-to-reinforcement-learning-part2-glossaries.md

 Temporal difference (TD) learning is a technique used to learn the value of a state or action based on the difference between the predicted value and the actual reward received.

 So, these are some of the basic terminology we should know to learn more about reinforcement learning.
-In the next tutorial, we will learn, how to code Q-learning in Python.
+In the next tutorial, we will learn, [how to code Q-learning in Python](https://shantoroy.com/reinforcement-learning/intro-to-reinforcement-learning-part3-RL-types/).

 That's all for today!
 See you in the next post!!! :sunglasses:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDM2NTgxODFdfQ==
+eyJoaXN0b3J5IjpbMTgzMTU2ODExMSwtMTM0MzY1ODE4MV19
 -->